strizer86/strizer86.github.io/README.md

 # FF5CD_Tracker
 Final Fantasy 5 Career Day Pack v 1.1.3.0

+What's in the Package?
+- 4 layouts to offer a variety of options based on player preference & knowledge.
+- Full Tracker (Maps, Hint Tracker, & Boss guide.
+This is the absolute max amount of info and tracking available)
+- Mid Tracker (Same as above, just without the chests and shops)
+- Slim Tracker (Same items, bosses, & hints tracked as Full Tracker but without the tabs)
+- Min Tracker (Minimalist layout featuring just the key items)

 What's New in 1.1.3.0?
 - Added 4x Gargoyle & Void Bosses to Maps (Full/Mid Layouts)
 - Corrected Atmos weakness from Slow to Sleep